TL;DR

 Offering this benefit is a strategic business decision with a clear return on investment, touching everything from recruitment to productivity.

 In a candidate-driven market, a strong benefits package can be the deciding factor.
 Research consistently shows that benefits demonstrating a duty of care are highly prized.
-A 2023 survey by the Chartered Institute of Personnel and Development (CIPD) found that health and wellbeing benefits are a key driver of employee satisfaction and retention.
+A 2023 survey by the UK public and industry sources of Personnel and Development (CIPD) found that health and wellbeing benefits are a key driver of employee satisfaction and retention.
 Group Life Insurance is a foundational part of this offering.

 Employees who feel valued and protected are more likely to be engaged, loyal, and productive.
 Knowing that their employer has taken steps to protect their family's financial future fosters a deep sense of security and goodwill.
 This can translate into lower staff turnover and a more positive company culture.